 19. Building supplies - What if your house or property needs fixing?
 A hammer, nails, axe, and saw could be as important to you as clothes themselves.
 A stack of 2x4s and plywood of various thickness can also go a long way (especially should an earthquake, tornado, or even a flood or tsunami destroy homes in your area).

 20. Alternative transportation - If cars won't work because of gas or oil shortages, bicycles, scooters, and anything and everything else that moves can help you get around the area.

 21. Backpacks and hiking boots - These could come in handy if you need to get going in a hurry.
 Also remember that if you're going for a hike, pack that tent of yours along with some food.
-Choose boots that use eye-holes to lace up, from the bottom of the boot where your laces enter, all the way up around your ankle (if you have make a run for it, other boots that don't lace up with eye holes can easily come on tied; that is the last thing you want to have happen should you have to run).
+Choose boots that use eye-holes to lace up, from the bottom of the boot where your laces enter, all the way up around your ankle (if you have to make a run for it, other boots that don't lace up with eye holes can easily come on tied; having your shoes come untied is the last thing you want to have happen should you have to flee from danger suddenly).

 So, if you're going to truly be prepared with emergency supplies, stock up on excess items with these people in mind.
 Take the time to talk to them today also, about items they should have around the home, even if it's just a "bug out" bag, to get them out of a major city in an evacuation.

 The last thing you want to have to do is make choices about who lives or dies.
 Besides that, God is watching my friend.
 In the Bible we're told that if we help meet the needs of others, we can count on God to meet our own needs (that of course calls for living by faith; think you're ready for that?)